MARK MANUSCRIPT… is the …GOLD-STANDARD

 Commentary: The Gospel of Mark by William L. Lane

-Meaningful Painting: Below is a painting that depicts Peter teaching the early church in Jerusalem.
+Meaningful Painting: Below is a painting depicting Peter teaching the early church in Jerusalem.
 Peter’s teaching likely provides the content for Mark’s Gospel.
 You can imagine Mark listening intensely.
 (See if you find him there!)
-We’ve entitled it, Peter Teaches — Mark Listens — We Benefit.

-Artist Craig Erickson (CaigErickson.net) has given his permission to download and print the picture for your use.
-We have printed it as a 11 x 17″ color copy, had our manuscript group sign it after completing Mark 1, had it framed and it now hangs proudly in our home!
-PAINTING or PAINTING, ms word.
+Artist Craig Erickson (CraigErickson.net) has given his permission to download and print the picture for your use.
+We have printed it as a 11 x 17″ color copy, then had our manuscript group members sign it after completing Mark 1, then had it framed, signed and hung in our home! ~ ~ ~ ~ ~ ~ ~

 The Gospel’s author, John Mark, appears in a number of places in the New Testament.
 His mother, Mary, was a wealthy woman whose home in Jerusalem provided the meeting place where the disciples prayed for Peter’s release from prison (Acts 12:12).
 Mark accompanied Barnabas and Paul on their first missionary journey but for unknown reasons left the group.
 Paul then refused to take Mark on his next trip but his uncle, Barnabas, intervenes and takes Mark with him to minister in Cyprus (Acts 15:36-41 ).
 Later Paul and Mark reconcile and Paul tells Timothy that Mark “is very useful to me for ministry (2 Tim.
 4:11).